0x1eef/geoip/README.md

 ## About

-The geoip library is a Go library and application that provides a simple interface for obtaining your public IP address, geographical location, and other related information.
+The myip library is a Go library and application that provides a simple interface for obtaining your public IP address, geographical location, and other related information.
 The library uses the free-to-use HTTP service [clean.myip.wtf](https://clean.myip.wtf).